Elixir implementation of the Agent-to-Agent (A2A) protocol — a standard for AI agents to communicate over JSON-RPC 2.0.

 - Task resubscribe — reconnecting to active SSE streams

-- Security middleware — auth plug, agent card signatures, task-level ACL (security scheme data modeling is complete)
+- Security middleware — agent card signatures and OAuth flows (auth plug, task ACL hook, and security scheme data modeling are complete)

 See SPEC.md for full details and roadmap.